k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2.1/Operating.md

 To use the built-in authentication provider, navigate to the [Web Admin App](https://support.k2view.com/Academy/articles/30_web_framework/03_web_admin_application.html).
 Select the Security tab.
 Select the Users tab and add a user.
 Select the Roles tab, create a new role (e.g., User), and then assign Fabric permissions to the newly created role.

-The Docker Compose Runtime for K2view Fabric Web Studio employs underlying Fabric security capabilities and configurations.
+The K2view Fabric Web Studio employs underlying Fabric security capabilities and configurations.
 Fabric works with several authentication providers.
 Each authenticator is responsible for handling user authentication and managing user IDs and roles.

 Following are the supported authentication providers as described [here](https://support.k2view.com/Academy/articles/26_fabric_security/07_user_IAM_overview.html).